PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 uses identity detector/output mappings, appropriate when reusing one geometry;
 general patch placement and logical relabeling remain in the Rust instance API.

+The production `LogicalCircuitBuilder` uses a bounded three-round compile for eligible single-patch memory operations of two or more rounds.
+Its cache key contains the circuit family, complete patch geometry, measurement basis, and noise parameters, but deliberately excludes the requested memory length, patch label, qubit offset, and spatial placement.
+Detector coordinates are translated on `DemSliceInstance` construction.
+Consequently, a later memory experiment of any supported length or placement reuses the same initialization, stationary bulk, pre-terminal, and terminal objects.
+`build_dem`, `build_sampler_and_decoder`, and `build_algorithm_descriptor` all
+share this provider.
+One-round memories, multiple patches, and circuits with logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.

+Stable detector-stream IDs are seeded from the earliest round with the maximum number of declarations.
+This uses stationary SEC record order instead of a partial initialization boundary, ensuring composed `D<n>` ordering matches the physical syndrome stream exactly.
+Surface-memory tests therefore compare the entire rendered model byte for byte, not only up to detector relabeling.

 ## Native round schedule

 `DemSliceRoundSchedule::from_annotated_circuit` derives the repetitive layout